-'As the products of previous conflicts and confrontations, institutions have embedded in them the sediments of earlier struggles.'
+As the products of previous conflicts and confrontations, institutions have embedded in them the sediments of earlier struggles.

-Florencia E. Mallon
+-Florencia E. Mallon

-Decentralization in natural resource management is about community agency.
-The natural resource management literature uses the terms 'participatory development', 'community-based conservation', and 'social capital' to imply that decentralization requires actors in place-based relationships who have the willingness and capacity to act collectively towards desired goals (Chambers, 1997; Uphoff et al., 1998; Pretty, 2003; for a critique, see Williams et al., 2003).
-As Gaventa (2002) puts it, decentralization can open spaces to encourage citizen engagement through inclusive participation, leading to new kinds of local agency.
-Projects invariably start with the premise that capacity is lacking, and seek to improve it through program interventions (Grindle, 2007; Ribot, 2004).
-While the significance of community agency is obvious and accepted as being central to successful decentralized natural resource management, the sources of such agency are less clear.
+DECENTRALISATION in natural resource management is about community agency.
+The natural resource management literature uses the terms 'participatory development', 'community-based conservation' and 'social capital' to imply that decentralisation requires actors in place-based relationships who have the willingness and capacity to act collectively towards desired goals (Chambers 1997; Uphoff et al. 1998; Pretty 2003; for a critique see Williams et al. 2003).
+As Gaventa (2002) puts it, decentralisation can open spaces to encourage citizen engagement through inclusive participation, leading to new kinds of local agency.
+Projects invariably start with the premise that capacity is lacking, and seek to improve it through programme interventions (Ribot 2004; Grindle 2007).
+While the significance of community agency is obvious and accepted as being central to successful decentralised natural resource management, the sources of such agency are less clear.
 While some projects and policies may build community capacity to engage, it is hardly plausible that the target communities had no capacity or agency before the interventions.
 Participatory institutions at the local level are often designed to build capacity in ways that overlook the sources of pre-existing capacity and agency.
-More importantly, projects tend to focus narrowly on capacity, defining it as a technical or managerial problem (Grindle, 2007).
+More importantly, projects tend to focus narrowly on capacity, defining it as a technical or managerial problem (Grindle 2007).

-Constraints imposed by development policies and projects are in tension with impulses unleashed by wider processes of social and political mobilization, often through participation in democratic politics (Sivaramakrishnan, 2000; Gidwani Sivaramakrishnan, 2003; Goetz and Jenkins, 2004).
+Constraints imposed by development policies and projects are in tension with impulses unleashed by wider processes of social and political mobilisation, often through participation in democratic politics (Sivaramakrishnan 2000; Goetz & Jenkins 2001; Gidwani & Sivaramakrishnan 2003).
 Such participation provides communities, as indeed individuals within communities, with ideological and operational resources to harness collective energies for common goals.
-The neglect of local agency in decentralization policies may be hindering creative solutions to local problems (Turner, 1999).
-A robust literature in political ecology has documented in historical detail the manner in which local communities have resisted state efforts at resource appropriation in many parts of the world (Neumann, 1998; Peluso, 1992; Guha, 1989; Guha and Gadgil, 1989).
-If communities are correctly ascribed agency in resisting state resource appropriation, we need to understand the role of this agency in responding to bad policies, attempts to shape good policies, and the appropriation of space provided by good policies.
-More importantly, we need to understand why and under what conditions do communities mobilize to oppose the imposition of institutional forms that they deem to be inappropriate to the situation, and the role played by the wider political context in mediating community agency.
+The neglect of local agency in decentralisation policies may be hindering creative solutions to local problems (Turner 1999).
+A robust literature in political ecology has documented in historical detail the manner of resistance of local communities to state efforts at resource appropriation in many parts of the world (Guha 1989; Guha & Gadgil 1989; Peluso 1992; Neumann 1998).
+If communities are correctly ascribed agency in resisting state resource appropriation, we need to understand the role of this agency in responding to bad policies, attempts to shape good policies and the appropriation of space provided by good policies.
+More importantly, we need to understand why and under what conditions do communities mobilise to oppose the imposition of institutional forms that they deem to be inappropriate to the situation and the role played by the wider political context in mediating community agency.